yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-01-modular-patterns/README.md

  * REFACTOR - the code runs better, and the test still passes

 #### Mocha and Chai
-* Mocha is a testing framwork
+* Mocha is a testing framework
  * Its job is to facilitate writing and running tests
 * Chai is an assertion library
  * Its job facilitate writing expectations and then throw errors when the expectations are not met